Info-443-Spring-2023/project-1-Cinnamorollx/README.md

       {/* <div className='calendar-error-resolve'>Calendar is only visible on larger screens!</div> */}
 ```

-_**Refactoring:**_ The part of commented-out code is previously kept just for testing.
-This part of code is totally unnecessary in the app, so we removed the commented-out code to make the comment more clear and less confusing.

 A fifth code smell we generally saw across the code was that of **long functions**.
 Although this goes in hand with the first smell of *duplicate code* being written across the software, the issue with long functions definitely needs to be resolved
 because the software loses its articulation and readability when it's long and unorganized.